Select your language

 It is also one of the most polluted and congested cities in the world.

-Delhi, India, Delhi, National Capital Territory of Delhi • India
+Delhi, India, Delhi, Delhi (NTC) • India

 Spoken comments in the film: